syseleven/nextcloud-tools/README.md

 activate = 1
 ```

-**Update:** [@fastlorenzo](https://github.com/fastlorenzo) has provided a patch so that the `decrypt-all-files.php` script now supports even older encrypted files.
+**Update 2022-07-14:** [@fastlorenzo](https://github.com/fastlorenzo) has provided a patch so that the `decrypt-all-files.php` script now supports even older encrypted files.

-**Update:** The `decrypt-all-files.php` script now has improved support for external storages as well as the updated encrypted JSON key format that is introduced with the Nextcloud 21 release.
+**Update 2021-07-05:** The `decrypt-all-files.php` script now has improved support for external storages as well as the updated encrypted JSON key format that is introduced with the Nextcloud 21 release.
 It also supports the decryption of single files and a failed encryption can be resumed by starting the script again.

-**Update:** The `decrypt-all-files.php` script now has basic support for external storages as well as the encrypted JSON key format that is introduced with the Nextcloud 20 release.
+**Update 2020-08-29:** The `decrypt-all-files.php` script now has basic support for external storages as well as the encrypted JSON key format that is introduced with the Nextcloud 20 release.

 #### Configuration